MagSafe: MagSafe 3

 On October 18, 2021, Apple announced the M1 Pro and M1 Max 14-inch and 16-inch MacBook Pro models with MagSafe 3.
 MagSafe 3 is slimmer than its predecessor and connects to a power supply using a removable cable with a USB-C end.
-It supports up to 140 W power delivery on the 16-inch MacBook Pro with its bundled 140 W GaN power supply that supports USB-C Power Delivery 3.1.
-In June 2022, Apple announced the M2 MacBook Air with MagSafe 3, and three new color-matching cables.
+It supports up to 140 W power delivery on the 16-inch MacBook Pro with its bundled 140 W GaN power adapter which supports USB Power Delivery 3.1.

+In June 2022, Apple announced the M2 MacBook Air with MagSafe 3, and new braided-jacket cables available in three colorways matching the available MacBook Air case colors.

 Pinout

 The MagSafe connector pins allow for the adapter to be inserted in either orientation.
-The first and second pins on each side of the tiny central pin have continuity with their mirror pins.
+The first and second pins on each side of the central pin have continuity with their mirror pins.